Solvable Groups, Free Divisors and Nonisolated Matrix Singularities I: Towers of Free Divisors

 \section{Block Representations of Linear Algebraic Groups}

 We consider representations $V$ of connected linear algebraic groups $G$ which need not be reductive.
 These may not be completely reducible; hence, there may be invariant subspaces $W \subset V$ without invariant complements.
-It then follows that we may represent the elements of $G$ by block upper triangular matrices; however, importantly, it does not follow that the corresponding coefficient matrix for a basis of representation vector fields need be block triangular.
-There is condition which we identify, which will lead to this stronger property and be the basis for much that follows.
+It then follows that we may represent the elements of $G$ by block upper triangular matrices; however, importantly, it does not follow that the corresponding coefficient matrix for a basis of representation vector fields need be block triangular nor that the diagonal blocks need be square.
+There is a condition which we identify, which will lead to this stronger property and be the basis for much that follows.
 To explain it, we first examine the form of the representation vector fields for $G$.
-We choose a basis $\{\xi_{v_i}\}$ for $\g_V$, and a basis for $V$ formed from a basis $\{w_i\}$ for $W$ and a complementary basis $\{ u_j\}$ to $W$. \begin{Lemma} In the preceding situation, any representation vector field $\xi_v$ has the form
+We choose a basis for $V$ formed from a basis $\{w_i\}$ for the invariant subspace $W$ and a complementary basis $\{ u_j\}$ to $W$. \begin{Lemma} In the preceding situation, \begin{itemize} \item[i)] any representation vector field $\xi_X \in \g_V$ has the form